Curricular Practical Training

 - You must be enrolled in the academic credits at the same time that you complete the CPT work.
 (For example, if you complete an internship in the summer, you must register for summer credits.)

-- Students on CPT must report to International Affairs if they end their authorized CPT employment early or to discuss their options if they wish to extend or change their employment.
+- Students on CPT must report to International Affairs if they end their authorized CPT employment early, or if they wish to discuss their options regarding extending or changing their employment.

-- Please meet with your counselor in the the MICA Office of Career Development to complete the MICA Network Internship Application.
-The successful completion and approval of this application will enable International Affairs to create your CPT I-20.
+- Please meet with your counselor in the MICA Office of Career Development to complete your MICA Internship Learning Contract.
+The successful completion and approval of this application will enable International Affairs to create your CPT I-20